rkapl123/DBAddin/docs/DBFuncs.md

 *   `DBinClause`, building an SQL "in" clause from an open ended parameter list given in the argument.
 *   `DBString`, building a quoted string from an open ended parameter list given in the argument.
 This can also be used to easily build wild-cards into the String.
 *   `PQString`, building a powerquery compliant string from an open ended parameter list given in the argument.
 This can also be used to easily build wild-cards into the String.
+*   `preventRefresh`, setting either the prevention of DB Function refreshing globally or just for the current workbook.

 An additional cell context menu is available: